 - Finish up by reaching their back legs and tail.
 Again, skip their legs if they don’t like it.

-If your dog has recently been injured or is dealing with stress, a dog massage is an ideal remedy for them.
+If your dog has recently been injured or is dealing with stress, a dog massage may be beneficial.
 Take some time to show them some love and care by doing it yourself.
 Always consult your vet for guidance when if you need it.
 But overall, make sure that they enjoy it.
 Some dogs may not like it, and you might need to resort to alternative health-boosting activities such as swimming.